quil-lang/magicl/README.md

 ### Intel processors

 Intel's Math Kernel Library, or MKL, contains math routines, including BLAS and LAPACK, that are specifically optimized for Intel processors.
 To install MKL, download the package from the [Intel website](https://software.intel.com/en-us/mkl) and follow the instructions within the Install_Guide.pdf file.
 The particular library of interest that will be installed is `libmkl_rt.so`.
+It is also important to setup the proper environmental variables, especially the `LD_LIBRARY_PATH` that specifies where to look for `libmkl_rt.so`; directions can be found [here](https://software.intel.com/en-us/mkl-linux-developer-guide-automating-the-process-of-setting-environment-variables).

 In order to use MKL in MAGICL, add `:magicl.use-mkl` to your `*features*` before compilation.